Configuring Ubuntu Touch¶

 In the previous section you adjusted a configuration file directly in the UBports rootfs.
 The rootfs contains a number of other configuration files with some standard settings that do not necessarily conform to your device.
 These must be modified to fit your device.
 The rootfs itself is read only and identical for all devices.
 You cannot modify the rootfs itself.
 Instead, the correct way to adjust the configuration is with overlay files, as described below.

 Note that as a rule of thumb, the method described below applies if the file you need to edit can be found in the /etc directory (or a subdirectory of this) on your device.
-You should not attempt to overwrite files located elsewhere with overlay files using this method.
+You should not attempt to overwrite files located elsewhere using this method.
+Note also that it is not possible to transfer executable files using this method, and that you cannot insert new files either.
+The only thing this method does is to overwrite a file that is already present in the build.
+Thus, by following the steps described here you can replace existing configuration files with ones that are tailored specifically to your device.

 In your device directory, create a subdirectory named ‘ubuntu’.
 Collect the files you wish to inject into your build in this directory.